Underfloor Heating Cost Calculator

 Is underfloor heating worth it for a retrofit/renovation?

-Retrofitting underfloor heating is more expensive than installing during new construction, with costs 30-50% higher due to disruption.
+Retrofitting underfloor heating is more expensive than installing during new construction, with costs 30–50% higher due to disruption.
 However, if you're already doing major renovation work (new flooring, structural changes), it can be a good time to install.
-The long-term efficiency gains and comfort benefits often justify the investment.
+The long-term efficiency gains — typically 25–35% heating cost reduction — and comfort benefits often justify the investment, particularly when combined with the Boiler Upgrade Scheme heat pump grant.

 How long does installation typically take?